RoyNisimov1/CHA/README.md

 ## Step five: Final
 We join this large list, turn that into an int, and then we return a HASHash object of it

+# How HASS works
+## Step one: shuffling
+Foreach letter we:

+1. Switch the letter for the one in the shuffle list
+2. Shift the shuffle list by the letter's ord
+## Step two: turning into int
+We make the ciphertext list be a string, and then turning into int

+### _*Note*_
+This function will not return a fixed length, and will only work on english letters for now

 _Notes_: